-These skills will be immensely important in preparing a resident for the professional world.
+These skills will be imperative to preparing a resident for the professional world.
 It will be one more tool that will assist in guiding them towards self-sufficiency.

-Volunteering: Volunteering is a great way to give back to the community and helps build a sense of connection with the outside world.
+Volunteering: Volunteering is a great way to give back by building a connection to the community.
 Residents who volunteer tend to improve in their level of confidence and self-assurance.
-There are dozens of volunteer opportunities that can fit multiple interests, such as: Connecticut Humane Society, Earthplace, Jewish elderly home (Fairfield), Habitat for Humanity, Discovery Museum, Westport YMCA, Alcoholics Anonymous Hotline, Westport Library, homeless shelters, and more.
+There are dozens of volunteer opportunities that can fit multiple interests, such as: Connecticut Humane Society, Earthplace, Jewish Elderly Home in Fairfield, Habitat for Humanity, Discovery Museum, Westport YMCA, Alcoholics Anonymous Hotline, Westport Library, Homeless Shelters, among others.